joshbegley/nyt-latest/previous.md

 `The vice president visited Charlotte, N.C., for an update on relief efforts after Hurricane Helene ravaged wide swaths of the Southeast.`\
 https://nytimes.com/2024/10/05/us/politics/kamala-harris-north-carolina-hurricane-helene.html

-**No. 1 Alabama trails Vanderbilt at halftime**\
+**Vanderbilt knocks off No. 1 Alabama.
+Is this the biggest upset in SEC history?**\
-`Looking for its first-ever win over an AP top-five team, Vanderbilt has a 23-14 lead over Alabama at halftime.`\
+`Vandy got its first-ever win over an AP top-five team behind its star QB, a strong running game and Alabama mistakes.`\
 https://nytimes.com/athletic/5820966/2024/10/05/alabama-football-vanderbilt-analysis/

 **Teacher’s Marks**\